Human Services

 Group Counseling

 Provides students with the theory and skills of small group dynamics.
 Focuses on group formation, development of norms, conflicts and controversy, and performance and evaluation.
-Includes group leader competencies, skills and attitudes, therapeutic factors, group goals and structure, client screening, stages, rules and client roles, phases of group, group problems and issues, opening and closing techniques, group ethics and client termination processes, the role of values, catharsis, transference and counter transference, self disclosure, working with a co-leader, and counselor supervision.
-Prerequisite: HS155.
+Includes group leader competencies; skills and attitudes; therapeutic factors; group goals and structure; client screening stages; rules and client roles; phases of group, group problems and issues; opening and closing techniques; group ethics and client termination processes; the role of values, catharsis, transference and counter transference; self disclosure; and working with a co-leader and counselor.

 Human Services Practicum and Seminar